Rev. Fr. Burnell F. Eckardt Jr., MDiv, STM, PhD curriculum vitae

 Eckardt was born on July 14, 1955, in Sheboygan, Wisconsin, one of four

 children born to a physician.
-He and his wife Carol have six sons, three daughters-in-law, and two grandchildren.
+He and his wife Carol have six sons, three daughters-in-law, and four grandchildren.